Russification of Ukraine: Cultural Russification efforts under Uvarov

 A week after the fall of Warsaw and the end of the November Uprising, on September 14, 1831, the imperial government created a special body known as the Committee on the Western Provinces or "Western Committee," established on the oral and secret order of Nicholas and charged with "examining various proposals concerning the provinces regained from Poland."
 The overriding goal of the authoritative body was the speedy and complete integration of the new Ukrainian provinces into the empire.
-The policy of Russification (obrusenie) that Catherine had formulated for the Hetmenate was now to become official policy for the newly annexed territories from Poland with majority Ukrainians.
+The policy of Russification (obrusenie) that Catherine had formulated for the Hetmanate was now to become official policy for the newly annexed territories of Poland with a Ukrainian majority.
 Administrative, legal and social measures were all utilised to bring the new regions into line with the Russian provinces.

-In the 1840s Nicholas oversaw the liquidation of urban self-government and the abolition of the local law code, which went back to the times of the Polish-Lithuanian control over the region and had also been used in the Hetmenate.
+In the 1840s Nicholas oversaw the liquidation of urban self-government and the abolition of the local law code, which went back to the times of Polish-Lithuanian control over the region and had also been used in the Hetmanate.

 Importantly the government also introduced policies to promote the cultural Russification of the region.
 This included the creation of a new historical narrative, the establishment of new university and school districts and the conversion of Ukrainian Uniates to Orthodoxy.

-The responsibility of finding ways to unite the various branches of Russian nationalist and ideologist Pavel Pestel's "true Russians" in the aftermath of the Polish Uprising belonged to Nicholas I's minister of education, Count Uvarov.
+The responsibility for finding ways to unite the various branches of Russian nationalist and ideologist Pavel Pestel's "true Russians" in the aftermath of the Polish Uprising belonged to Nicholas I's minister of education, Count Uvarov.
 Uvarov believed the obstacles to integrate the Ukrainians of the western provinces into the empire were significant and would only be overcome in future generations, writing to the tsar that "All illustrious rulers from the Romans to Napoleon-those who intended to unite the tribes they conquered with the victorious tribe-invested all their hopes and all the fruits of their labors in future generations instead of the present generation."